Paccar (PCAR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the truck maker had lost 4.25% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 21.88% and the S&P 500's loss of 5.57% in that time.
+Prior to today's trading, shares of the truck maker had lost 0.93% over the past month.
+This has was narrower than the Auto-Tires-Trucks sector's loss of 20.56% and the S&P 500's loss of 1.03% in that time.

-Wall Street will be looking for positivity from Paccar as it approaches its next earnings report date.
+Investors will be hoping for strength from Paccar as it approaches its next earnings release.
 In that report, analysts expect Paccar to post earnings of $2.22 per share.
 This would mark year-over-year growth of 51.02%.
 Our most recent consensus estimate is calling for quarterly revenue of $6.99 billion, up 11.09% from the year-ago period.

-Any recent changes to analyst estimates for Paccar should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Paccar.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 1.66% higher.
 Paccar currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Paccar currently has a Forward P/E ratio of 12.13.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 12.13.
+Valuation is also important, so investors should note that Paccar has a Forward P/E ratio of 11.79 right now.
+For comparison, its industry has an average Forward P/E of 11.79, which means Paccar is trading at a no noticeable deviation to the group.

-Investors should also note that PCAR has a PEG ratio of 1.21 right now.
+It is also worth noting that PCAR currently has a PEG ratio of 1.18.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Domestic was holding an average PEG ratio of 1.09 at yesterday's closing price.
+The Automotive - Domestic industry currently had an average PEG ratio of 1.09 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report